cadre/tcomb-builder/docs/builder.md

 ### Summary

-Set the order in the optionscobject for this type.
+Set the order in the options object for this type.
 The order is either 'asc' or 'desc'.

 ### Parameters